bandwith/ShopVacRatTrap/docs/hardware/electrical.md

 >
 > This project is under active development.
 The documentation, features, and hardware recommendations are subject to change.
 Please check back for updates.

-# ShopVac Rat Trap 2025 - Electrical Design, Wiring, and Safety
+# ShopVac Rat Trap - Electrical Design, Wiring, and Safety

 ## 1. Design Overview

-This document outlines the electrical design for the 2025 optimized ShopVac Rat Trap, focusing on enhanced safety, cost reduction, and simplified assembly while maintaining professional-grade performance and international compliance.
+This document details the electrical design, theory of operation, and safety considerations for the ShopVac Rat Trap.

+> [!NOTE]
+> For practical wiring instructions and diagrams, please refer to the **[Assembly Guide](ASSEMBLY_GUIDE.md)**.

 ### 1.1.
 Core Design Philosophy